Free Case Evaluation

-The South Carolina OB neglect lawyers at McGowan, Hood & Felder, LLC, have been helping residents of Anderson, Rock Hill, Columbia, Sumter, and Georgetown hold medical care providers accountable for more than 20 years.
+The South Carolina OB neglect lawyers at McGowan, Hood, Felder & Phillips, LLC, have been helping residents of Anderson, Rock Hill, Columbia, Sumter, and Georgetown hold medical care providers accountable for more than 20 years.
 We have nearly 20 lawyers who are ready to help families prove medical neglect and demand full compensation, including the cost of current and future medical care, emotional suffering, and physical pain.
 The mother can also demand damages for loss of income because she cannot work.

 Fetal monitoring strips

 Fetal monitoring is necessary to prevent birth injuries.
 There are two kinds of fetal monitoring techniques.
 External fetal monitoring is achieved by strapping a belt around the mother's abdomen.
 Internal monitoring is performed by attaching electrodes to the infant's scalp when the mother's cervix is dilated to two to three centimeters.
 Internal monitors are considered more accurate than external monitors.
 The data in both cases, internal and external, is transferred to a machine that doctors and nurses read.